hazelgrove/agda-popl17/README.md

 a little bit spread out.
 Each lemma has a quick slogan of what it roughly shows over its definition.

-There are also several places where we refer the reader to the mechanization for more details.
-Here is where to look for each of these:
+Here is where to find each theorem:

 - Theorem 1, _Action Sensibility_, is in
   [sensibility.agda](sensibility.agda), given by `actsense-synth` and